Definition

 Dutch Government Responds to Parliamentary Report on REACH Revision

-The Dutch government has formalized its priorities for the REACH revision, advocating for accelerated restrictions, group-based assessments, and a Mixture Assessment Factor.
-This signals a shift toward broader generic risk management and intensified market surveillance on imported goods to ensure regulatory parity for EU manufacturers.
+The Netherlands has formalized its priorities for the upcoming REACH revision proposal, advocating for accelerated group-based restrictions and the introduction of a Mixture Assessment Factor.
+This signals a strategic shift toward broader generic risk management and intensified market surveillance on imported goods to ensure regulatory parity for EU manufacturers.

 These are just a few of the most recent Mixture Assessment Factor alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.